liuhhhing/urlshortener/README.md

 This section describe how to run the service, and how to run the client to issue request for shortening and redirection.

 ### Rest API Service
-It is a python program (support both python version 2 and version 3) so it can be run in cross platform manner.
+It is a python program (support version 3 only) so it can be run in cross platform manner.
 Below describe how this can be run in Linux platform.

 Notice the program is using flask module to provide the Web Application functionality, please do `pip install flask` if it is not installed.